ottoman91/ottoman91.github.io/_healthcare/koldokta.md

 **The Next Steps**
 {: .text-center}

-Currently,a working prototype for Kol Dokta is being developed on the [Asterisk](http://www.asterisk.org/) open source communication framework.
-The prototype would initially be available in Krio, which is the most popular regional language in Sierra Leone for running the pilot of the project in Freetown over a period of six months.
+A working prototype for Kol Dokta was developed on the [Asterisk](http://www.asterisk.org/) open source communication framework.
+The prototype was initially available in Krio, which is the most popular regional language in Sierra Leone for running the pilot of the project in Freetown over a period of six months in 2015.